cbourke/ComputerScienceI/documents/syllabus.md

 ### Exams

-There will be two regular exams, one midterm exam, and a comprehensive final exam.
+There will be several exams as well as a comprehensive final exam.
 These will be open-book, open-note, *required computer* exams.
 The exams consist of live coding exercises for which you will need your own machine as you will be coding and submitting programs online for